Supabase as a Data Destination: The Complete Guide for Data Teams

 • How to enable the Supabase destination in Erathos

-What Supabase is
+What is Supabase

 Why use Supabase as a data destination